-For example, a married and working student in our AATS program might decide they would like to complete the program in three years (36 months).
-The AATS program comprise 10 individual courses, so a student may decide that each course should be completed in 36/10 = 3.6 months, or 108 days.
+For example, a married and working student in an MDiv program might decide they would like to complete the program in three years (36 months).
+Let’s assume an MDiv program comprises 10 individual courses, so a student may decide that each course should be completed in 36/10 = 3.6 months, or 108 days.
 Each semester hour of credit for a course is approximately equal to spending 12.5 total contact hours in a traditional college or university classroom.
-So, for each of the six credit hour courses in the TNARS AATS program, a student should expect 12.5 x 6 = 75 hours of direct contact with the course materials.
+So, for each of the six credit hour courses in the TNARS MDiv program, a student should expect 12.5 x 6 = 75 hours of direct contact with the course materials.
 Note that “contact time” does not include the amount of study and/or assignments required outside of a classroom.
 A good rule of thumb is to assume 2 hours of study outside the classroom for each hour inside the classroom.
 Under the assumptions made above, this means a minimum total of 75 + (75 x 2) = 225 hrs of personal effort may be required for a single, six semester hour course.
-For the 108-day budget established earlier, this means the married and working student in the AATS degree program should set aside an average of 225/(108/7) = 15 hours (approximately) per week for each of their courses.
+For the 108-day budget established earlier, this means the married and working student in the MDiv degree program should set aside an average of 225/(108/7) = 15 hours (approximately) per week for each of their courses.

 Answer: The TNARS enrollments statistics can be found at this location at our web site: